 Tips for Strengthen Questions

-- When you see a Weaken question that compares two things or tries to show them as similar, look for an underlying factor that makes such a comparison problematic.
+- When you see a Strengthen question that compares two things or tries to show them as similar, look for an underlying factor that makes such a comparison problematic.
+The answer will address this problem.

 - Common trap answer choices include: